-Colorado spruce, also known as blue spruce is a conical-shaped evergreen tree with stiff horizontal branches and short stiff needles.
-A commonly used tree in Midwest landscapes.
+Blue spruce, also known as Colorado spruce, is a conical-shaped evergreen tree with stiff horizontal branches and short stiff needles.
+It is a commonly used tree in Midwest landscapes.
 In nature the needles are often green, but many specimens produce blue-green needles.

 - Evergreen (foliage year-round)

 - Zone 3

 - Zone 5

 - Full sun (6 hrs direct light daily)